Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: The Effect of Spacetime and Particle Properties on the Greybody Factor

-The propagation of scalar fields in the gravitational background of a charged regular de-Sitter black hole is influenced by the parameters associated with both the spacetime and particle properties.
-The particle properties, angular momentum number $l$ and non-minimal coupling constant $\xi$; and the spacetime properties, the cosmological constant $\Lambda$ and spacetime dimension $d$, affect in a manner similar to that of SdS spacetime.
-Here we have an additional spacetime feature, that is, the non-linear coupling parameter $q$, on which we will be more focused.
-The dependence of the grey body factor on these parameters is studied alongside the dependence of effective potential.
-We study the greybody factor $|\gamma _{\omega l}|^2$ as a function of the dimensionless energy parameter $\omega r_h$.
-To get an intuitive understanding of the particle propagation in the gravitational background, we display the effective potential below the grey body plots.
-Fig \ref{fig1} shows the effect of particle parameters $(l, \xi)$.
-In the left panel first five partial waves with the angular momentum number $l=0,1,2,3,4$ are shown for $\Lambda =0.01$ (in units of $r_h^{-2}$).
-The solid lines represent the minimal coupling case $\xi=0$ and the dashed line for non-minimal coupling $\xi =0.5$.
-For both cases, the angular momentum number $l$ suppresses the grey body factor, which is evident from the effective potential profile, where higher modes have higher potential barriers.
-Whether the scalar field is minimally coupled or not, the dominant mode is $l=0$.
-Nevertheless, the coupling parameter $\xi$ decreases the grey body factor for all modes, the effect is significant for the dominant mode.
-The corresponding effect of $\xi$ is also seen in effective potential.
-For $\xi=0$ the low energy grey body factor is nonzero, as we have proved earlier, whereas, the non-minimal coupling alters this feature.
-In fact, in the right hand panel of Fig. \ref{fig1}, we have studied the dependence of particle propagation in the lowest mode, $l=0$, with the coupling parameter $\xi$.
-As the non-minimal coupling reduces the effective potential, the corresponding grey body factor is enhanced.
+The propagation of scalar fields in the gravitational background of a charged, regular de Sitter black hole is influenced by both spacetime and particle parameters.
+The particle properties, specifically the angular momentum number $l$ and the non-minimal coupling constant $\xi$, play significant roles.
+Similarly, the cosmological constant $\Lambda$ and the spacetime dimension $d$ affect propagation in a manner analogous to the SdS case.
+Here, we have an additional spacetime parameter: the non-linear coupling $q$, on which we focus more closely.
+We investigate the dependence of the greybody factor on these parameters, alongside the corresponding changes in the effective potential.

+We consider the greybody factor $|\gamma_{\omega l}|^2$ as a function of the dimensionless energy parameter $\omega r_h$.
+To gain an intuitive understanding of particle propagation, we present the effective potential below the greybody factor plots.

+Figure~\ref{fig1} illustrates the effect of particle parameters $(l, \xi)$.
+In the left panel, we show the first five partial waves for $l=0,1,2,3,4$ with $\Lambda =0.01$ (in units of $r_h^{-2}$).
+The solid lines correspond to the minimal coupling case $\xi=0$, and the dashed lines correspond to the non-minimal coupling case $\xi=0.5$.
+For both cases, increasing $l$ suppresses the greybody factor, as higher modes face higher potential barriers.
+Regardless of whether the scalar field is minimally or non-minimally coupled, the dominant mode remains $l=0$.
+Nevertheless, the coupling parameter $\xi$ decreases the greybody factor for all modes, with the effect being most pronounced for the dominant mode.
+This influence of $\xi$ is also evident in the effective potential.
+For $\xi=0$, the low-energy greybody factor is non-zero, as shown previously; however, non-minimal coupling alters this feature.
+In fact, in the right-hand panel of Fig.~\ref{fig1}, we study the dependence of particle propagation on $\xi$ for the lowest mode $l=0$.
+Since non-minimal coupling reduces the effective potential, the corresponding greybody factor is enhanced.